Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies: Summary

 \begin{enumerate}

-\item From over nearly two years of monitoring, if FRB\,20220912A from MJD 59905 to MJD 60550, we detected 643 bursts, with peak burst rate at 113 hr$^{-1}$.
-The activity showed clear modulation, with periods of high activity followed by a state of low activity after becoming completely quiet in early 2024.
-However, no significant detection of periodicity in the burst activity was possible.
-No periodicity was detected at shorter timescales too.
+\item From nearly two years of monitoring of FRB\,20220912A, from MJD~59905 to MJD~60580, we detected 643 bursts, with peak burst rate at 113\,hr$^{-1}$.
+The source remained sporadically active for about a year following its discovery, with an initial episode of elevated burst rates lasting a few months.
+The activity showed clear modulation thereafter, with intermittent periods of high activity, followed by an apparent quiescence since late 2023.
+However, no significant periodicity was detected in the burst activity, with periods up to about 100 days.
+A strict periodicity at shorter timescales, i.e, up to several tens of seconds, was also not detected at any of the epochs.

-\item The cumulative energy distribution of bursts in both bands revealed a break at lower energies, consistent with trends observed in other repeaters like FRB\,20121102A and FRB\,20240114A.
-We also show that the cumulative energy distribution of the bursts remain similar across different frequencies and over time, though the activity level could change significantly.
-However, the distributions at individual epochs might show significantly different shapes, potentially due to low number statistics or stochastically different combinations of the underlying emission mechanisms.
+\item The cumulative energy distribution of bursts in both the bands revealed a break at lower energies, as has been seen earlier at different frequencies, and consistent with the trends observed in other repeaters like FRB\,20121102A and FRB\,20240114A.
+We also show that the cumulative energy distribution shape remains broadly consistent across different frequencies and over long timescales, even as the activity level varies significantly.
+However, the power-law indices characterizing the distributions measured at individual epochs can be different, likely due to limited burst counts or stochastically different combinations of the underlying emission mechanisms.

-\item FRB\,20220912A remained highly active for an extended duration, exceeding 500 days, before entering a state of inactivity or emitting bursts at lower energies.
-Such extreme activity for an extended duration has been observed for the first time for a repeating FRB, particularly at lower frequencies (300-750 MHz), which might favour progenitor scenarios involving a young magnetar.
+\item FRB\,20220912A remained active for an extended duration, exceeding 1.5 years, before entering a state of inactivity or emitting bursts at lower energies.
+Such prolonged activity for more than a year has been observed for the first time for a repeating FRB at lower frequencies ($<1$\,GHz).
 Based on our estimates of the total energy output of the FRB source, a magnetar with a surface magnetic field of 10$^{15}$G can easily power the radio burst emission from FRB\,20220912A.
+This suggests that a young magnetar is a likely progenitor for FRB\,20220912A.

 \end{enumerate}